 As I’ve already said, getting your FastPass 60+ days in advance is a big bonus if you are staying on-site.
 If you have your pick of FastPasses then just follow our strategy in this post.
-Start with Slinky Dog Dash around park opening and then add in Rock n’ Roller Coaster and Tower of Terror over the next few hours.
+Start with Slinky Dog Dash around park opening and add Star Tours shortly after that.
 If something isn’t available then just add in what’s next on our list.
-The big ones to get are Slinky Dog Dash and Rock n’ Roller Coaster.
+The essential one is Slinky Dog Dash.

 Morning on Sunset Boulevard